JKHeadley/rest-hapi/README.md

 This will generate the following CRUD endpoints:

 ```
+DELETE /user        Delete multiple users
+POST /user          Create one or more new users
 GET /user           Get a list of users
-POST /user          Create a new user
+DELETE /user/{_id}  Delete a user
 GET /user/{_id}     Get a specific user
 PUT /user/{_id}     Update a user
-DELETE /user/{_id}  Delete a user
 ```

 [Back to top](#readme-contents)